 As a teenager growing up in rural Alabama, John Lewis was inspired by a graphic novel about the 1955 bus boycott in the state’s capital, Montgomery.
 Martin Luther King and the Montgomery Story helped spur the young Lewis “to learn about Montgomery” and to “follow the way of peace, the way of non-violence.”

-Today, the civil rights leader turned congressman is releasing a graphic novel of his own.
-March (Book One) is the first in a trilogy about the civil rights movement.
+The civil rights leader turned congressman released a graphic novel of his own last year.
+March (Book One), which was selected as a Coretta Scott King Honor Book, is the first in a trilogy about the civil rights movement.
 The book illustrates Lewis’s experiences of racial segregation during his childhood, his early encounters with Martin Luther King, Jr., and his first arrest during a sit-in at a lunch counter in 1960.

 We caught up with Lewis at Book Expo America earlier this summer, where he signed copies of March and told audiences more about the story.